OctopusDeploy/blog/blog/2021-12/best-webinars-of-2021/index.md

 Octopus Deploy is designed as an API-first application meaning anything you can do in the Octopus Web Portal, you can do with the REST API.

-Join Lianne and Mark from our Solutions team to learn more about the Octopus REST API and how it can save you time by automating custom or repetitive tasks.
+In this webinar learn more about the Octopus REST API and how it can save you time by automating custom or repetitive tasks.

-What you’ll learn:
+We cover the following topics:

 - An overview of the Octopus API and why it’s useful
 - How to manage access with API keys